 So, I decided to make a Twitter account, LinkedIn Account, Facebook Page and Pinterest account.
 At that time, it was all about promoting my freelance writing business and it helped me grow my client list quickly.

 Now, my Twitter and Pinterest account are being shared with Twins Mommy.
-My Facebook Page was also shared, but I recently made a new Facebook page for Twins Mommy and I’m ecstatic to finally create separate brands!
+My Facebook Page was also shared, but I made a new Facebook page for Twins Mommy and was ecstatic to finally create separate brands!

 I knew it was important to be online early on in my biz.
 I mean my clients are online practically 24/7, and I need to appear like I was too!

 My first freelance writing job was $100 a post.
 This equated to around $.10/word.
 My next gig I was able to negotiate $.12/word and from there it just went up and up.